 The major in mathematics-economics requires the following:

-- Completion of an independent study project that has been approved by both departments.
+- Senior Experience: a 6-unit independent study project that has been approved by both departments.

 Senior Experience in economics

 The economics curriculum culminates with a one-term three-unit Senior Experience course required for all majors.
 Each year, two sections of the course will be offered.
-In one section (ECON 601), in which the students read a monograph by a formidable economist or a piece of central interest to economists and engage in active discussion, each student produces a term paper in reaction to the reading.
-In the paper, each student must relate the reading to theories and applications he or she studied in economics courses.
+In one section (ECON 601), students read a monograph by a formidable economist or a piece of central interest to economists and engage in active discussion; each student produces a term paper in reaction to the reading.
+In the paper, students must relate the reading to theories and applications they studied in economics courses.
 The monograph will be selected by the faculty member teaching the course.
 This Senior Experience option is designed to mirror the Freshman Studies experience at the end of the student’s career at Lawrence.

 In the other section (ECON 602), each student is expected to produce a research paper that stands up to the standards of the profession.
 To register for this section, students must already have a research idea, generally developed in a 400-level course, and discuss a research proposal with the 602 instructor.
 Students must explain how the previous paper will be improved, refined and polished in content and in form so that it stands up to the standards of the profession.
 Instructor approval of this proposal is a prerequisite for registration.

-Interdisciplinary mathematics-economics (economics-mathematics) majors may choose to meet their Senior Experience requirement by taking one of the above workshop Senior Experience courses or by satisfying the requirement of the department of mathematics for interdisciplinary mathematics-economics majors’ requirement.
-In either case, they will need to demonstrate the ability to combine topics in both disciplines—bringing appropriate techniques of mathematics or statistics to bear on the study of economics, or learning mathematics or statistics suggested by models in economics.
+Interdisciplinary mathematics-economics majors will need to complete a 6-unit independent study project in which they demonstrate the ability to combine topics in both disciplines—bringing appropriate techniques of mathematics or statistics to bear on the study of economics, or learning mathematics or statistics suggested by models in economics.
 Students who plan to complete this interdisciplinary major must have their Senior Experience proposal approved by one advisor in the department of mathematics and one in the department of economics prior to the term in which they plan to complete the experience.

 Required for the minor in economics